mohd-ali10/splitit-app/README.md

 ## 🌿 Philosophy

-Modern financial utilities have become bloated with intrusive tracking, mandatory cloud accounts, and micro-transactions. **splitit.** was designed to counter this.
+Modern financial utilities have become bloated with intrusive tracking, mandatory cloud accounts, and micro-transactions. **Splitit.** was designed to counter this.

 > ✨ A utility built for close companions, couples, and roommates who want to calculate and balance peer expenses instantly on a shared phone screen — **without compromising their personal data.**